-Tales of Zanzibar’s white sand beaches, crystal blue waters, spice trade, and an ancient stone town had enchanted me from the first time I heard of the breathtaking archipelago, located just a handful of miles off the coast of mainland Africa.
+Tales of Zanzibar’s white sand beaches, crystal blue waters, the spice trade, and an ancient stone town had enchanted me from the first time I heard of the breathtaking archipelago, located just a handful of miles off the coast of mainland Africa.
 Marked by Swahili, Portuguese, Omani, and British influences the island is one of the few places in the world where so many cultures peacefully coexist which is why this year I made the trip to experience it myself.
 I had heard of a fascinating family that had sought out this beautiful land to create a truly unique development that honored these various cultures and traditions while also giving back and I wanted to see exactly what they had built.
 Many even credit them with why the tourism industry in Zanzibar is doing so well.

 I fell in love with Zanzibar the minute I arrived.
 There were Muslim women clad in striking hijabs of hot pink and royal purple, standing outside their small fruit stands that lined the dusty roads we drove along.
 Freshly picked pineapples swayed behind them in a humid late afternoon breeze, dangling upon small strings and bright green bananas lay in piles on wood tables beneath.
 Every mile or so we’d pass plucked cloves that lay drying in the sun on brown tarps on the ground and their smell fragranced the balmy air blowing in from our open windows.